 When your sample points are marked in blue, you can assign them a sample value by clicking on the suitable value in the legend to the left of the map window.
 The sample points are then marked in the color of the value class.

 In the example below, we have selected the sample points located on a tree and classified their attribute Land Cover category as Tree (points appear in green color scheme after classification).
+Change the imagery if the current basemap is not clear as explained above.